cognusion/wgetpipe/README.md

 # wgetpipe
 Wgetpipe takes a list of fully-qualified URLs over STDIN and Gets them, outputting the code, url and elapsed fetch time.

 It scans STDIN, spawning up to _-max_ getters at a time, which stream their responses back to the collator to format the output.
-This tool was generated to aid in seeding pull-through caches, but has utility in othere areas as well
+This tool was generated to aid in seeding pull-through caches, but has utility in other areas as well

 ## Usage